-inear relationship between EXCH and SMC.
+thear relationship between EXCH and SMC.
 The sign as expected.
-We test for serial correlation and steroskedasticity in the error term in each model using This assumption is formally expressed as $E(e_ie_j) = 0$ assumption is formally expressed as a full of all $j \neq j$, which means that the expected value of all j indeed the wise products of error terms is zero.
-If indeed, the To terms are uncorrelated, the positive products gancel those that are negative leaving an expected ue of 0.
-If this assumption is violated, although the mated regression model can still be of some value for ediction, its usefulness is greatly compromised.
-The remain unbiased mated regression parameters regression parameters remain leaving the maters of the corresponding true values, leaving the mated model appropriate for establishing point Indied model appropriate for establishing indies and the model can be used for predicting the estimates of lues and the model can be used to produce of the estimates of the estimates of significantly derestimated which leads to erroneously inflated glues.
-Because testing hypotheses about the slope Because testing hypotheses about the confidence was and computing the corresponding confidence was the test evals rely on the calculated t-values as the test atistics, the presence of correlated error terms means these to made reliably. at these types of inferences cannot be made reliably.

-Now to--

-DW test of 0.351 implies the presence level. tocorrelation in the error term at 5% significance level. lat is the error covariances are not zero (0) and this will derestime. iderestimate the variance of the parameters in the null odel and also can cause the rejection of the null pothesis ... and also can cause the rejection of the test of the sis when it is true.
-Breusch-Pagan is used to test all equal hunders null hypothesis that the error variances are all equal the structure of th the alternative that the error variances are a little the alternative that the error variances.
-A large Utiplicative function of one or more variables.
-A large square of 37.83 indicates that heteroskedasticity is sent.
-The esent.
-The presence of heteroskedasticity alone does cause that heteroskedasticity alone does that heteroskedasticity alone does cause the ols point Cause bias or inconsistency in that the standard tors and the consequence of this is that the standard and sandard the standard that the standard the standard that sandard the standard the standard that sandard the standard the standard that sandard the standard that sandard the standard the standard that sandard the standard that sandard the standard the standard that sandard the sandard that sandard the standard Tors and t-statistics for the models are invalid.
-Expected 2 (the expected) Durbin-Watson statistic is far from 2 (the expected under the unde Urbin-Watson statistic is far from 2 (the expension) well below the null hypothesis of no serial correlation) well below the 5% lower limit and upper limits, it is included that the serial correlated. below the 5% lower limit and upper million to the correlated.

-Solution of the correlated are serially correlated are made and upper made are made address the problem, the variables are made that the disturbances are serially contained made and made and made are made and the variables.
-Heteroskedasticity has serious consequences remains estimator.
-Although the OLS estimator remains unbiased, the estimated SE is wrong.
+We test for serial correlation and $\frac{1}{2}$ expected.
+We test for serial each model using $\frac{1}{2}$ (e.e.) = 0 This assumption is formally expressed as E $(e_ie_j) = 0$ All $i \neq j$, which means that the expected value of all $j \neq j$.
+Wise products of error terms is zero.
+If indeed, the for terms are uncorrelated, the positive products Cancel those that are negative leaving an expected the of 0.
+If this assumption is violated, although the Mated regression model can still be of some value for rediction, its usefulness is greatly compromised.
+The Mated regression parameters remain unbiased Mators of the corresponding true values, leaving the mated model appropriate for establishing point mates and the model can be used for predicting ues.
+However, the standard errors of the estimates of parameters derestimated which leads to erroneously inflated alues.
+Because testing hypotheses about the slope efficients and computing the corresponding confidence ervals rely on the calculated t-values as the test tistics, the presence of correlated error terms means et these types of inferences cannot be made reliably.
+A DW test of 0.351 implies the presence of positive tocorrelation in the error term at 5% significance level. at is the error covariances are not zero (0) and this will derestimate the variance of the parameters in the odel and also can cause the rejection of the null Pothesis when it is true.
+Breusch-Pagan is used to test ^h Null hypothesis that the error variances are all equal Will hypothesis that the error variances are a sub-tive the alternative that the error variances are a large Wiplicative function of one or more variables.
+A large ^{SQ}Uare of 37.83 indicates that heteroskedasticity is ^{equare} of 37.83 indicates that neteroskedasticity alone does Cause bias or inconsistency in the oLS point Cause bias or inconsistency in the standard mates.
+The consequence of this is that the standard not be are invalid.
+Because ors and t-statistics for the models are invalid.
+Because 18 and t-statistics for the models are invalid.
+Expected Durbin-Watson statistic is far from 2 (the expected) Uurbin-Watson statistic is far from 2 (in origination) Uue Under the null hypothesis of no serial correlation, Wall work and upper limits, it is Well below the 5% lower limit and upper limits, it is Well below the 5% lower limit and upper invested. address the problem, the variables are made address the problem, the variables.
+Heteroskedasticity has serious consequences for the estimator.
+Although the OLS estimator remains 18 unbiased, the estimated SE is wrong.
 Because of this, confidence intervals and hypotheses tests cannot be relied on.
 In addition, the OLS estimator is no longer BLUE.
 Put more simply, a test of homoscedasticity of error terms determines whether a regression model's ability to predict a dependent variable is consistent across all values of that dependent variable.
 For heteroskedasticity, the null hypothesis of constant error variance is rejected.
 Heteroskedasticity has serious consequences for the OLS estimator.
 Although the OLS estimator remains unbiased, the estimated SE is wrong.
-Because of this, confidence intervals and hypotheses

 Because of this, confidence intervals and hypotheses tests cannot be relied on.
 In addition, the OLS estimator is no longer BLUE.
 One possible way to address this problem is just to use heteroskedasticity-robust standard errors.
-OLS assumes that errors are both independent and identically that errors rebust standard errors relax either or both of distributed; robust standard errors relax either or both of those assumptions.
-Hence, when heteroskedasticity is present, robust standard errors tend to be more trustworthy.
+OLS assumes that errors are both independent and identically distributed; robust standard errors relax either or both of those assumptions.
+Hence, when heteroskedasticity is present, robust standard errors tend to be more